-The If the Leader, or in is present he/she will preside.
-In his/her absence, then the Deputy Leader will preside.
-If the Leader and the Deputy are absent then In his/her absence an Executive member-person appointed to do so by those voting members present shall preside.
+The Leader, or in his/her absence, then the Deputy Leader will preside.
+If the Leader and the Deputy are absent then an Executive member appointed by those voting members present shall preside.

 2.2 What business?

 At each meeting of the Executive the following business will be conducted: